Witivio/Gpt-Pro---Samples/README.md

-# Gpt-Pro---Samples
+# Gpt-Pro Samples

 This repository contains plugin samples for GPT Pro.

 These samples are intended for beginner developers.

+> #### :warning: Warning
+>
-Warning: These are examples intended for learning to create a GT Pro plugin, for some of them they cannot be used as is in production.
+> These are examples intended for learning to create a GPT Pro plugin, for some of them they cannot be used as is in production.

 You are free to use them as you wish to expand the GPT Pro community.